Superior Kabine Deck 3

 Meet at Edinburgh Airport in the Arrival hall.
 Look for PONANT sign.
 You will be greeted by our local representative off the flight selected by PONANT or any other flight (provided that you have previously communicated your flight schedule to your travel agent).

-You will be transferred to the hotel InterContinental Edinburgh The George 5*.
+You will be transferred to the Cheval The Edinburgh Grand 5*.

 Overnight at the hotel.